lyonbros/composer.js/index.md

     </div>
 </div>

-Composer is a javascript MVC library that provides a means to organize and scale complex single-page applications.
+Composer is a javascript MVC framework that provides a means to organize and scale complex single-page applications.
 For the curious, read about [the differences between Composer and Backbone](/composer.js/pages/comparison).